Our success at trial results mostly from the work we do in the months leading up to trial.

 As an example, consider a two-month-old found to have several fractures of different ages.
 Since babies so young don’t run and jump or even crawl, they usually don’t sustain one fracture, let alone several at different times.
-The simplest theory of this case is that a caretaker handled the infant far too roughly.
-If a caretaker is charged with child assault, that will likely be the core of the prosecutor’s theory of the case.
+The simplest theory of this case is that a caregiver handled the infant far too roughly.
+If a caregiver is charged with child assault, that will likely be the core of the prosecutor’s theory of the case.

-The theory we develop for the caretaker may be that the infant suffered from a bone fragility disorder and so sustained fractures from normal handling.
+The theory we develop for the caregiver may be that the infant suffered from a bone fragility disorder and so sustained fractures from normal handling.
 Or it could be that someone else had access to the child and caused the injuries.
 Or that the doctor who diagnosed fractures was mistaken—that in fact the child has no suspicious injuries.
 These would all be possibilities at the beginning of our investigation of such a case.